rackerlabs/rackspace-how-to/content/cloud-servers/shut-down-a-server.md

 A common use case for shutting down a server is to determine whether the server is still actively in use.
 Sometimes shutting down a server is the quickest and easiest way to make this determination.
-Shutting down the server will *not* end the charges for the server.
-As long as the server is utilizing resources, it will accrue charges.
+Shutting down the server does *not* end the charges for the server.
+As long as the server is utilizing resources, it continues to accrue charges.

 Use the following commands to shut down a server: